Garner State Park: Bald cypress

 The bald cypress trees line the Frio River, can grow to 120 feet, and live up to 600 years.
 Their name is derived from the length of time that they are leafless, since they shed leaves in the fall and don’t bloom until late spring.
 The bald cypress help the Frio River by slowing floodwaters, trapping sediment and pollutants.
 They also provide nesting sites, food and shelter for wildlife.

 Arbutus xalapensis

 The Arbutus xalapensis, also known as the Texas madrone, is a rare tree that grows to about 20 to 30 feet.
 The trunk has red inner bark and peels in thin sheets of orange and brown.
 White bell-shaped flowers bloom in spring, and produce red and orange berries.

 Fauna

-There is much wildlife in the park such as deer, squirrels, raccoons, turkeys, skunks and other animals.
+There is much wildlife in the park such as white-tailed deer, squirrels, raccoons, wild turkeys, striped skunks and other animals.
 Two endangered species of bird nest in this park.